PerziThomas/DA_Perzi_Ambrosch/source/4_UI_UX.md

 ### Use of plural forms
-In software, when a label refers to a variable number of items, usually greater than or equal to one, the plural form of the item is often written statically with an "s" in brackets to account for all possibilities, e.g. _geofence(s)_.\
-This is usually only a minor inconvenience for the user, but can be fixed with equally minimal effort, by using the singular form if the number of items equals one, and using the plural form otherwise. [@UIPlurals]
+In software, when a label refers to a variable number of items, usually greater than or equal to one, the plural form of the item is often written statically with an "s" in brackets to account for all possibilities, e.g. _geofence(s)_.
+This is usually only a minor inconvenience for the user, but fixing it can make an application look more professional and completed.
+This can be done with minimal effort, by using the singular form if the number of items equals one, and using the plural form otherwise. [@UIPlurals]

 Additionally, in the app, when the geofence bulk delete function (chapter _Bulk operations_) is used with only one item (geofence) selected, the confirmation dialog is displayed like it would be for a conventional, single delete operation, including the name of the geofence instead of the number of geofences to be deleted.

 ### Word choice for deletion
 The _New York State User Experience Toolkit_[@nysuxtoolkitref] defines the difference between the words as follows:\

 "Remove and Delete are defined quite similarly, but the main difference between them is that delete means erase (i.e. rendered nonexistent or nonrecoverable), while remove denotes take away and set aside (but kept in existence)."
 (Source: [@NYStateUXToolkit])

 Since all deletion actions in the app are destructive without an undo-option, as described in chapter _Confirm vs. Undo_, "Delete" is used in all cases, for geofences as well as metadata entries.

 ### Word choice for creation
 Like with deletion, there are also different words that can be used to describe a creation process.
+The following cases were differentiated in the app:

-All buttons that enable the user to create a geofence on the map, by placing points or via route finding, are labelled with "Draw".
+- All buttons that enable the user to create a geofence on the map, by placing points or via route finding, are labelled with "Draw".
 Once the drawing process is finished, "Create" indicates the actual creation of the geofence with the drawn geometry.

-The action for creating a geofence from a preset is marked as "Generate", to indicate that it is not created from scratch, but as a copy of an already existing preset geofence.
+- The action for creating a geofence from a preset is marked as "Generate", to indicate that it is not created from scratch, but as a copy of an already existing preset geofence.

-In the geofence metadata dialog, the action to create a new entry is called "Add", because since metadata is a simple list of strings, no new item is **created**, and the text input itself is **added** to the list as an item.
+- In the geofence metadata dialog, the action to create a new entry is called "Add", because since metadata is a simple list of strings, no new item is _created_, and the text input itself is _added_ to the list as an item.

 ### Search bar design